max-amb/infectious_disease_simulation/README.md

 5. Run the simulation

-6. Use the map window to visualise the movement of people and propagation of the disease, and the graph window to see the live S/E/I/R/D
+6. Use the map window to visualise the movement of people and propagation of the disease, and the graph window to see the live S/E/I/R/D curves